3 Days in London Itinerary | The Perfect 72 Hours in London

 If the weather is sunny on your second day in London, grab a sandwich and go for a stroll around Hyde Park – London’s largest park.

-One of the Royal Parks in London (there are 10), Hyde Park is home to the Serpentine, Diana Princess of Wales Memorial Fountain, Speaker’s Corner, rose garden and more.
+One of the Royal Parks in London (there are 10), Hyde Park is home to the Serpentine, Diana Princess of Wales Memorial Fountain, Speaker’s Corner, rose garden, and more.

-You can do some open water swimming in Serpentine.
+You can do some open water swimming in the Serpentine.
 Many of London’s top triathlete clubs actually have opening water swimming practices in the Serpentine on weekends during the summer months.

 Alternatively, you can go boating on the Serpentine.
 You can also rent a Santander bike and ride around the park.
 Hyde Park is one of the best green spaces in central London to visit.